How to Verify AI News Sources

 Time box: 5-10 minutes per item when you need to verify

-1. Find the primary source: Every claim or “launch” should link to an official blog, repo, or announcement.
-If the aggregator doesn’t link, treat it as unverified.
+1. Find the primary source: Every meaningful claim should lead to an official blog, changelog, repo, documentation page, or announcement.
+If the aggregator does not link out, treat the item as unverified.

 Primary vs secondary sources